autoSteve/ha-solcast-solar/README.md

 A feature of the integration is automated dampening, where a combination of historic site generation compared with estimated past actual generation is used to determine regularly anomalous generation.
 This is useful to identify periods of likely panel shading, and to then apply a dampening factor for forecast periods during the day that will be shade affected, reducing the forecasted energy accordingly.

-Automated dampening is dynamic, and utilises the past fourteen days of generation and estimate data to build its model and determine needed dampening factors.
+Automated dampening is dynamic, and utilises up to fourteen days of generation and estimate history data to build its model and determine needed dampening factors.
+(No more than fourteen days are used, and at the time the feature is enabled any limit of available history will possibly mean a reduced initial history to utilise, which will then grow to fourteen days and improve modelling.)

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png)